chastell/practicing-ruby/persisting-relations.md

 leveraging a given RDBMS’s features?
-For example, PostgreSQL not only exposes ‘real’ booleans, but [a lot of other very useful types](http://www.postgresql.org/docs/9.1/static/datatype.html) – such as gemometric points and paths, network addresses, XML (with XPath query support to search and filter by!) or arrays (so we can actually store a given blog post’s tags in a single column in the `posts` table and query by inclusion/exclusion just as well as with a separate join table).
+For example, PostgreSQL not only exposes ‘real’ booleans, but [a lot of other very useful types](http://www.postgresql.org/docs/9.1/static/datatype.html) – such as geometric points and paths, network addresses, XML (with XPath query support to search and filter by!) or arrays (so we can actually store a given blog post’s tags in a single column in the `posts` table and query by inclusion/exclusion just as well as with a separate join table).

+> Database research has produced a number of good results, but the relational
+> database is not one of them.
+>
+> <cite>Henry G. Baker</cite>

 Persisting objects in document databases (such as CouchDB or MongoDB) is somewhat similar, but often quite a bit different; classes are usually mapped